27 Best Travel Planning Tools and Apps

 The filters are great for finding spots to fit your preferences, as you can search by price (I often use it to find free camping), rating, hike-in vs car camping, and much more.

-The Dyrt is so fun and addicting to play around with, I’ve planned dozens of dream camping trips with it.
+The Dyrt is so fun and addictive to play around with, I’ve planned dozens of dream camping trips with it.
 A cool feature is the downloadable topo map option.

 This allows you to find and plan travel to your campsite in those off-the-beaten-path areas where you might not have cell service.
 One of the best travel planning tools for the outdoor lover.